Video: How GRE Prep is like the Pizza Industry

-The most important question for you to ask, we think, is "Who will be the person tutoring me?"
+The most important question to ask, we think, is this:

 Look for each tutor's location and pricing in their bio.

 Vince: I grew up in small-town Connecticut and completed the honors program at Boston College, graduating with a B.A. in English Literature.
 I moved to San Diego in 2007, and I’ve been working full-time as a test-prep tutor ever since.
-Along the way, I've written some test-prep books and courses, but I still enjoy tutoring, even after 11 years.
-When a student texts me that she aced the test or got into her reach school, I still literally jump up and down and grin.
+I've scored a perfect 170 in verbal (twice) and a 167 in quant on the GRE.

 In my spare time, I like traveling using miles and points (Japan is our favorite country to visit), reading (favorite authors include Haruki Murakami, Karl Ove Knausgaard, Nassim Nicholas Taleb, and Philip Pullman), watching The Great British Bake-Off (and sometimes actually baking things), hiking and camping, and rooting for the Red Sox and Patriots.

 Blake: I’m a native San Diegan, father, and an aficionado of basketball, vintage video games, pitchy karaoke, and lecturing my son on how much better Star Wars was "back in the day."
-I played college basketball at St. Mary’s College and Whittier College where I earned my B.A. in Psychology in 2002.
+I played college basketball at St. Mary’s College and Whittier College, where I earned my B.A. in Psychology in 2002.

-GRE tutoring with Blake is $149 / hour (or $134 / hour for 10 or more hours).
-Please note, the only time Blake is available for GRE tutoring is before 2 p.m. on weekdays.
+GRE tutoring with Blake is $199 / hour (or $179 / hour for 10 or more hours).
+Most students use between 10 and 15 hours total.

-GRE tutoring with Bronte is $120 per hour ($108 / hour for 10 or more hours).
-She particularly loves helping students who struggle with math.
+GRE tutoring with Kaitlin is $149 per hour ($134 / hour for 10 or more hours).
+Most students use between 10 and 15 hours total.

-Bronte meets with students in her Point Loma office or online.
+She meets students in person or online.